palexandremello/goes-py/README.md

 python firstexample.py
 ```

-wait for download to complete (you can see the progress)

-After the download to finishes, check your home directory (**Linux and mac OS X users**) and your dataset will be in a directory has the same name from the satellite used on bucket variable.
+After the download to be finishes, check your home directory (**Linux and mac OS X users**) and your dataset will be in a directory has the same name from the satellite used on bucket variable.
 In this case: **goes16**.

  ### 2. HOW TO get from GLM total lightning: